demisto/content-docs/docs/integrations/mirroring.md

 - `test-module` - this is the command that is run when the `Test` button in the configuration panel of an integration is clicked.
 - `fetch-incidents` - this is the command that fetches new incidents to Cortex XSOAR.
 - `get-remote-data` - this command gets new information about the incidents in the remote system and updates *existing* incidents in Cortex XSOAR.
 This command is executed every 1 minute for each individual incident.
 - `update-remote-system` - this command updates the remote system with the information we have in the mirrored incidents within Cortex XSOAR.
-This command is executed whenever the incident is changed in Cortex XSOAR.
+This command is executed whenever the individual incident is changed in Cortex XSOAR.
 - `get-mapping-fields` - this command pulls the different incident types and their associated incident fields from the remote system.
 This enables users to map XSOAR fields to the 3rd-party integration fields in the outgoing mapper.

-## Useful objects to use in your code
+## How to implement mirroring functions
-All the functions explained here are globally available through the CommonServerPython file.
+You can implement the following functions, using the classes described below, which are globally available through the CommonServerPython file.

 ### get-remote-data
 * GetRemoteDataArgs - this is an object created to maintain all the arguments you receive from the server in order to use this command.
 Arguments explanation:
-  - remote_incident_id - the remote incident id.
+  - remote_incident_id - contains the value of the dbotMirrorId field, which represents the id of the incident in the external system.
   - last_update - the time the incident was last updated - our recommendation would be to use the arg_to_timestamp function to parse it into a timestamp.
 * GetRemoteDataResponse - this is the object that maintains the format in which you should order the results from this function.
 You should use return_results on this object to make it work.
 Arguments explanation: